ricardotorquato/weather-api-test/readme.md

 - List of cities with avaiable weather information
 - Information of a single city with its weather information
 - Filtered information by date periods about a single city with its wather information

+## We have some tests already

+Run `npm test` to test the existent modules